keebio/nyquist-case/README.md

 - [Adobe Illustrator template](https://www.ponoko.com/starter-kits/adobe-illustrator)
 - [Other](https://www.ponoko.com/make-and-sell/design-it-yourself)

+Next, open up the template of the sheet size you want and open up the case design files as well.
+Then, copy the drawings in the case design files into the template.
+Remove any overlapping lines to reduce the cutting cost using this guide: [Avoid doubled up lines](http://support.ponoko.com/hc/en-us/articles/220289608-Avoid-doubled-up-blue-cutting-lines-in-your-designs).

 ### Pre-made Ponoko designs
-There are a couple of files included that are ready to be sent off to Ponoko:
+If you don't want to arrange the pieces yourself, there are a couple of files included that are ready to be sent off to Ponoko:

 - `P2-nyquist-v1-ponoko.eps`
     - Complete case for both halves